 Looking for fun activities for your next Zoom meeting?
 Get your conversations started with these Virtual Ice-breakers for large groups!

-With COVID-19 affecting our work culture and personal lives globally, there has been a sudden decline in in-person meetings.
+With COVID-19 shifting the work culture from in-office to work from home globally, there has been a sudden decline in in-person meetings.
 And not just professional in-person meetings, but movie nights, family and romantic dinners, outings and happy hours with friends.

-Now, remote and hybrid teams, choose to conduct online conference calls on Zoom, Skype, Meet, Microsoft Teams, WebEx or other video conferencing platforms.
-However, these meetings come with a growing problem of Zoom fatigue and so companies are looking for ways to increase engagement and productivity at work.
+Now, remote and hybrid teams, choose to conduct online conference calls on Zoom, Skype, Google Meet, Microsoft Teams, WebEx or other video conferencing platforms.
+However, these meetings come with a growing problem of Zoom fatigue and so companies are looking for ways to make their meetings more interactive and have a social element to them.

 The answer lies in conducting fun virtual water cooler and team building activities as Zoom meetings.
-Some great examples of social activities are Zoom meeting icebreakers, games and activities that make boring meetings fun!
+Some great examples of social activities are Zoom meeting icebreakers, games and activities that make boring meetings fun.
+Many companies prefer to start or end their meetings with icebreaker games or a quick game of trivia to break the ice.
+This makes everyone feel energised before the meeting and even end the meeting on a positive note.

 Here are 20+ ideas for conducting Zoom happy hours at your next Zoom meeting.